D-Sketon/hexo-theme-reimu/README.en.md

   enable: false
 ```

-> pjax was introduced in v0.0.10 for those who need to add music players and other users who need SPA.
-However, it is still experimental and may cause bugs such as **scripts not executing**, **scripts repeating**, **pages rendering mess**, etc. Please consider it carefully!
+> PJAX was introduced in v0.0.10 for users who need SPA features like music players.
+After several iterations, it's mostly stable but may still cause issues like **script execution failures**, **script duplicate execution**, or **page rendering problems**.
+Please consider carefully!

-> pjax cannot be used with `relative_link: true`!
+> PJAX cannot be used with `relative_link: true`!

 #### ServiceWorker